marcellui/marcellui/README.md

 # Introduction
 Hi!
 I'm Marcel.
 I am a third year Mechanical Engineering student at the University of Waterloo.
-I am testing the waters and believe I  want to make a switch to software engineering.
+I want to make the switch to Software Engineering.
 I have recently completed a 4 month bootcamp at BrainStation, where I learned software fundamentals and created multiple fullstack projects.
 I believe my proven ability to learn quickly in a fast paced environment is what makes me well suited to be an efficient and effective Software Engineer.

 ## Technologies and Tools
 - **Languages:** JavaScript, TypeScript, Python, Java, C++